omarzrien/Phoenix-Documentation/source/blog/blog-kickoff.rst

-.. post:: Dec 17, 2018
+.. post:: Jan 4, 2019

 BLOG: FRC 2019 Kickoff
 ======================

-Once again it is time to kickoff a new FRC season!
+Once again it is time to kick off a new FRC season!

 The Phoenix installer and non-Windows binary kit is now available.